What Type of Wood Is Best to Burn in My Fire Pit?

 Selecting the right firewood for your fire pit is crucial for safety and enjoyment.
 These are your best options.

 Does It Matter What Wood You Burn in a Fire Pit?

-In general, hardwoods are denser and dry more easily.
+In general, when it comes to hardwoods vs. softwoods, hardwoods are denser and dry more easily.
 That means they will create a low-maintenance, steady fire that lasts for hours, whether you’re at a campsite or in your backyard.
 Softwood is less dense.
 While it’s easier to light and usually more affordable, it will burn quickly, so you’ll need to buy more wood and tend to it more often.

 Choosing the wrong wood could result in:

 - Difficulty lighting a fire;